 7.76 The Wirral Air Quality Annual Status Report for 2020 provides the most up to date position on air quality in the Borough.
-The 2020 Air Quality Modelling Study (emerging) provides a further assessment of the nitrogen dioxide (NO2) and particulate matter (PM{10} and $PM{2.5}$), associated with emissions from the transport network, to support further evaluation of the growth options in the draft Local Plan.
+The 2020 Air Quality Modelling Study (emerging) provides a further assessment of the nitrogen dioxide (NO2) and particulate matter (PM10 and PM{2.5}), associated with emissions from the transport network, to support further evaluation of the growth options in the draft Local Plan.

-7.77 The Baseline Natural Capital Assessment for the Liverpool City Region54 notes that all vegetation can be effective at mitigating the effects of air pollution, primarily by intercepting particulates, especially PM2.5 (particulate matter 2.5 micrometres or less in diameter), but also by absorbing ozone, SO2 and NOx, however trees (depending on species) can be much more effective than grass or low-lying vegetation.
+7.77 The Baseline Natural Capital Assessment for the Liverpool City Region54 notes that all vegetation can be effective at mitigating the effects of air pollution, primarily by intercepting particulates, especially PM{2.5} (particulate matter 2.5 micrometres or less in diameter), but also by absorbing ozone, SO2 and NOx, however trees (depending on species) can be much more effective than grass or low-lying vegetation.
 Man-made sealed surfaces and water tend to perform poorly at mitigating the effects of air pollution.
 The study indicates that it is the urban areas of the city region which require the greatest level of air pollution management and air purification demand.
 Areas within central Birkenhead, Wallasey and Bebington have the greatest air purification demand but some of the lowest air purification capacity (i.e. natural air quality moderating assets such as vegetation and trees/woodland).
-Areas of higher air purification capacity are predominantly located in rural areas of the Peninsula, around Core Theme 5: Applying Sensitivity Values to Green Space, Health and Wellbeing Assets the edges of main urban areas and/or where natural habitats areas exist.
+Areas of higher air purification capacity are predominantly located in rural areas of the Peninsula, around the edges of main urban areas and/or where natural habitats areas exist.